MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/how-to-configure-cross-validation-data-splits.md

 To set default data splits and cross-validation in machine learning, use the [AutoMLConfig](/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig) Class object to define your experiment and training settings.
 In the following example, only the required parameters are defined.
 The `n_cross_validations` and `validation_data` parameters aren't included.

 > [!NOTE]
-> In forecasting scenarios, the default data splits and cross-validation aren't supported.
+> In forecasting scenarios, default data splits and cross-validation aren't supported.

 ```python
 data = "https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/creditcard.csv"